 The top-spec Rexton comes with a big 9.2-inch touchscreen featuring all the bells and whistles, while even entry-level EX models offer an eight-inch touchscreen with DAB radio and smartphone connectivity, as well as a reversing camera and MP3 playback.
 The instrument cluster scores on hi-tech appeal, too, with its various selectable functions and engaging start-up animation.
-Range-topping Ultimate versions add a colour info display on the instrument cluster and a ‘surround view’ parking assistance pack.
+Range-topping Ultimate versions add a 3D around view monitoring system and an 8.0-inch TFT driver information display.

 Practicality, comfort and boot space

 As you would expect from a car the size of the Rexton, there’s plenty of space inside, as well as a light and airy feel.
-It’s also pretty luxurious, with diamond-quilted stitching on the leather upholstery, loads of adjustment for the front seats – powered of course – and plenty of creature comforts to boot.
-Visibility is excellent, but the sheer size of the Rexton may cause difficulties for some less confident drivers.
+It’s also pretty luxurious, with nappa leather upholstery, loads of adjustment for the front seats – powered of course – and plenty of creature comforts to boot.
+Visibility is excellent, but the sheer size of the Rexton may cause difficulties for some less-confident drivers.

 The Rexton measures 4,850mm from nose to tail, plus 1,960mm wide and 1,825mm high.
 That’s over 20cm longer and 10cm wider than a Nissan X-Trail.

 Leg room, head room & passenger space

 The Rexton is available with five or seven seats.
 Up front the driver and passenger have acres of space.
 There’s loads of headroom for the second row and reasonable legroom, while the optional third row of seats has a more spacious feel than you’ll find in a Skoda Kodiaq or Kia Sorento.
 The third row is relatively cramped, though, and you have to fold down one of the chairs in the second row to access these rearmost seats.